Exploring usability of Reddit in data science and knowledge processing: Analysis and findings

-The previous remark may be counter-intuitive to the following remark.
-Moving to RQ5, it was discovered that among papers that use Reddit, over 30\% also use Twitter, which is a data source mainly used for sentiment analysis~\cite{kharde2016sentiment}; RQ5).
-Other datasets utilized together with Reddit are: Facebook, 4Chan, YouTube, Gab.
-Each of them appears in less than 10\% of papers which used Reddit.
+Moving to the \textbf{RQ5}, it was discovered that among papers that use Reddit, over 30\% also use Twitter, which is a data source that is very often used for sentiment analysis~\cite{kharde2016sentiment}).
+Other datasets that have been utilized together with Reddit are: Facebook, 4Chan, YouTube, and Gab.
+Each of them appears in less than 10\% of papers, which used Reddit (details are shown in Figure \ref{fig:platform_dataset_count}).
+Datasets are rarely used in triplets, i.e. Reddit and two other datasets (the highest scoring triplets were Reddit, combined with Twitter and Facebook ~6.6\% of articles; Reddit, used together with Twitter and 4chan ~6\% (e.g.~\cite{zannettou2019towards,zannettou2019disinformation}), and Reddit studied jointly with Twitter, YouTube ~5\% of contributions (e.g.~\cite{buntain2021youtube})).
+Finally, a single paper considers combination of four datasets (i.e. Reddit, Twitter, Facebook, and Gab~\cite{cinelli2020echo}).

+An interesting use case of Reddit usage in scientific environment has been found in ``IEEE Top Programming Languages: Design, Methods, and Data Sources''\footnote{\url{https://spectrum.ieee.org/ieee-top-programming-languages-design-methods-and-data-sources}}.
+This work shows a practical approach to a an interesting research question; here, what are the top programming languages.
+In this work Reddit is listed as one of the sources among others, such as Google Trends, Twitter, GitHub and Stack Overflow.